elnemr19/Rainfall-Prediction/README.md

 ## 7. Deployment

-- In deployment phase i use **streamlit** to make user interface ,i aske user to give me an exil fill and then i show the output.
+- In deployment phase i use **streamlit** to make user interface ,i aske user to give me an exil fill and then i make some preprocessing that i made in training phase ,then show the output.

 - Streamlit linke : [Streamlit](https://apprainnnmodel3-fhitponzgvyaehgjavwdzv.streamlit.app/)

   ![image](https://github.com/user-attachments/assets/97d6261b-40ac-45cb-9f93-036baa1335fa)